hetr7999/Customer-Data-Analysis/README.md

-Data Analysis - IDZ
+                                                                    Customer Data Analysis

-Use Case1 - I presumed that the Data provided in excel sheets is the customer base of the IDZ company.
+Use Case1 - I presumed that the Data provided in excel sheets is the customer base of the XYZ company.
 In that case, I have made some assumptions which will be highlighted.

 Use Case2- The Data provided simply provides insights about every person and performs some analysis based on their age and occupation.